jolman009/literati-library/docs/GAMIFICATION_INTEGRATION.md

 ## Overview

-This document describes the complete integration of the gamification system into the Literati application.
+This document describes the complete integration of the gamification system into the ShelfQuest application.
 The system tracks user actions, awards points, unlocks achievements, and provides visual feedback through an enhanced progress visualization.

 ## Table of Contents